knzai/cega/README.md

 * Full paletting from RGB(?A alpha support maybe)
 * Better terminal support - rascii for iterm/sixel/etc or ratitui for full tui (helpful for discovering formats) and scrollbars

-###Great if I get to it, but significant work and a tangetn
+### Great if I get to it, but a bit of a tangent
-* Train a model to recognize format and tiling patterns for smart discovery
+* Train a model to recognize format and tiling patterns for smart discovery.
+I don't know how many test files I can get my hands on but I guess I could generate them